pcn-cad-bupt/api-gateway/README.md

 }
 ```

-3. use token in header
+3. use token in header(authorization field)

 ------